-What's more, new cardholders can earn up to 75,000 bonus Qantas Points as well as 75 Qantas status credits just for signing up and meeting the spend/booking criteria.
-This is a significant boost in bonus earnings, and is only available until May 1 2017.
+What's more, new cardholders can earn up to 55,000 bonus Qantas Points just for signing up and meeting the spend criteria.

 Also thrown in is a free return domestic flight each year with Qantas between selected cities, and both domestic and international travel insurance: automatically activated when booking each journey with your card.

 - Grade/tier: Platinum

 - Card type: American Express